igorline/slither_wiki/Detector-Documentation.md

     //...
 }
 ```
-`Token.ownerOf` does not return an address as ERC721 expects.
+`Token.ownerOf` does not return an address like `ERC721` expects.
 Bob deploys the token.
-Alice creates a contract that interacts with it but assumes a correct ERC721 interface implementation.
+Alice creates a contract that interacts with it but assumes a correct `ERC721` interface implementation.
 Alice's contract is unable to interact with Bob's contract.

 ### Recommendation
-Set the appropriate return values and value-types for the defined ERC721 functions.
+Set the appropriate return values and vtypes for the defined `ERC721` functions.

 ## Dangerous strict equalities
 ### Configuration